Building a Model for Returns

 • Log returns tell us about the dynamics of the expected path that the asset price takes.

 This tracks with our discussion about the SPY time series.
-By accepting that time series data as our sample and declaring that it perfectly models the population statistics, we are not say that "this sample has the mean growth rate;" rather, we are saying that "this sample is the most likely path."
+By accepting that time series data as our sample and declaring that it perfectly models the population statistics, we are not say that "this sample has the mean growth rate;" rather, we are saying that "this sample has the most likely growth rate."

 So, we’ve tracked down the difference in these two growth rates, but we’ll get a better feel for the machinery by building a bridge between the stock price and the casino.
 So far we’ve only been concerned with the first moment of our random returns, but in order to develop our model, we need to consider the second moment as well.